-PART IX----MISCELLENEOUS PROVISIONS
+PART IX-MISCELLENEOUS PROVISIONS

+- 34. Priority of goods or services from member states of the East African Community

+- 35. Prohibition of importation of regulated goods and services

-- 34. Categorization of Ugandan entities and citizens
+- 36. Categorization of Ugandan entities and citizens

-- 35. National supplier database for Ugandan entities and citizen
+- 37. National supplier database for Ugandan entities and citizen

-- 36. Requirement to keep records
+- 38. Requirement to keep records

-- 37. Sector codes of good practice
+- 39. Sector codes of good practice

-- 38. Prohibition of imposition of foreign standards
+- 40. Prohibition of imposition of foreign standards

-- 39. Prohibition on foreign technical qualifications
+- 41 Prohibition on foreign technical qualifications

-- 40. Appeal
+- 42. Appeal

-- 41. Supremacy of this Act
+- 43. Supremacy of this Act

-- 42. Repeal of sections 50 and 59A of Act No. 1 of 2003.

-- 43. Savings and Transitional
+- 44. Savings and Transitional

-- 44. Amendment of Schedules
+- 45. Amendment of Schedules

-- 45. Regulations.
+- 46. Regulations.